• VSF with the IEEE developed Precision Time Protocol (IEEE 1588 PTP) which has resulted in updates within SMPTE and IEEE to improve PTP operation.

 • The Advanced Media Workflow Association, Inc. (AMWA) began in January 2000 as the Advanced Authoring Format (AAF) Association, Inc. The organization's name was officially changed in May 2007 to better reflect the direction and scope of the association and its mission statement.

 • SMPTE ST 2022-6 - The move from SDI to IP was done step by step, and the first one indeed was ST 2022-6.
 The concept was pretty simple: taking all of the SDI information, including vertical and horizontal blanking, and packetizing it for the IP network.
 As simple as that.
 In ST 2022-6, the audio, video and ancillary share the same flow (unicast or multicast stream).
 Because ST 2022-6 is only packetizing SDI and encapsulating that entire SDI signal in IP packets, the total bandwidth of the SDI signal is sent over the network, with the addition of ethernet headers which add approximately 3% on top of the total SDI bandwidth.
-Because all the essences are together, SDI audio embedders & de-embedders are still needed to do audio mixing, shuffling, etc.
+Because all the essences are together, SDI audio embedders and de-embedders are still needed to do audio mixing, shuffling, etc.